TycheSoftwares/woocommerce-delivery-notes/README.md

-> Announcement: The original plugin repository is at: https://github.com/piffpaffpuff/woocommerce-delivery-notes .
-Future updates of this plugin will be available on this repository.

 # WooCommerce Print Invoice & Delivery Note

 This is the WooCommerce Print Invoice & Delivery Note repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.